-I regarded my friend’s comment about her sister contemplating to marry to a man who did not believe in Jesus as one of those things.
+I regarded my friend’s comment about her sister contemplating to marry a man who did not believe in Jesus.

 Apparently, all efforts to talk her out of it were futile.
 After the conversation, however, it didn’t seem right to do nothing, so I decided to take it to the Lord.